davidjohnbaker1/issues_with_music_and_sciences/lesson_plans/why_science_and_music.md

 ## Lesson Outline

-1. Establish Scope of Course
+1. Explain the scope of course
 2. Discuss definition of Science
 3. Discuss definition of Music
 4. Note Historical Links Between Music and Science